madroxdupe42/peacefulscience.org/content/newsletter/forgetting-mlk.md

 We met in the Deep South, in Birmingham, Alabama.
 We met just walking distance from site of the old Birmingham Jail.
 This jail had a cell, in which MLK was jailed for inciting conflict in 1963.

-White-moderate Christians agreed with his cause, but protest was the opposite of peace.
+White-moderate Christians in Birmingham agreed with his cause, but urged patience.
+They saw protest as the opposite of peace.
 So, from his cell, he penned [a letter to them.](https://en.wikipedia.org/wiki/Letter_from_Birmingham_Jail) The conflict of protest, MLK explained, is often the path peace.

 Almost 60 years later, we did not integrate.
 [Our conference last week](https://www.beesondivinity.com/events/Alone-in-the-Cosmos-Theological-Anthropology-for-a-Scientific-Age) had eight plenary talks, each with a respondent.
 Birmingham is 70% black.
 All of the speakers, except for myself and one respondent, however, was white.

 We heard from a leading expert on the Image of God.
 But he did not mention or even know much about MLK's theology of the Image of God.

 The segregated reality of the Deep South, the non-white speaker was the only speaker to ask any questions about race.

-In our session, I called laid this out, and I addressed the conference directly.

-> This is broken.
-There must be a better way.
+At the final session, I called this out, and I addressed the conference directly.
+"This is broken.
+There must be a better way."

 How did they respond?
 The response was honest recognition.
 We need to find a better way.

 We broke bread together.
-A pastor shared some stories.
+A pastor thanked me and shared some stories.
 In 1994 (when I was in 10th grade), he was fired from a pastorate for inviting and including black children to a youth retreat with white children.
-That same year, a church refused to bury a child in their cemetery, because this child was bi-racial.

 In view of this broken reality, we are publishing today an article from Paul Louis Metzger, a theologian who saw the ethical argument for virtues most clearly in my book.
 His response takes us back to MLK's ethic of protest.